You can use any doctor, clinic, hospital or health care facility in the national network, which helps save you money.

 |Out-of-network (highest cost option)||$$$|

-Tier 1 hospitals usually charge less for the same services compared to other hospitals.
+- Tier 1 hospitals - these hospitals usually charge less for the same services compared to other hospitals.

 Save more by using network freestanding facilities